brianbob12/chess-with-llm/README.md

 The LLM specified the two cells marked in red as the most likely moves to be played next by an expert player.

-The algorithm then explored the two game states and since the depth was 1, it evaluated the game states using the LLM.
+The algorithm then explored the two game states and since the depth was 1, it evaluated those games states without exploring further.

 The LLM produced a lower score for D6 which indicates it is a worse state for the white player.
 The algorithm then chose D6 as the move to play.